 I started in the party corral.
 (At least, I like to think of it as the party corral since we were all having so much fun – me and my brand new friends (aka strangers only minutes ago) Annette, and first timers Sean, Shemane, & Melissa.)

-I ended up starting at the very front of my corral, so when I took off, there was nobody in front of me.
-For 5 hot seconds I pretended like I was actually racing (to win) a half marathon.
+I ended up starting at the very front of my corral.
+So when I took off to an empty road ahead, for 5 hot seconds I pretended like I was actually racing (to win) a half marathon.

 There were awesome spectators at this race!
-Some of the proceeds went to benefit the American Cancer Society.
-A woman had a sign that said “Thanks! – survivor ovarian cancer 6 1/2 years – stage 3.”
+Some of the proceeds went to benefit the American Cancer Society, and woman held a sign saying, “Thanks! – survivor ovarian cancer 6 1/2 years – stage 3.”
 She high-fived a bunch of us as we went by.

-Speaking of high-fives, these kids made signs, and they were all about cheering for people as we passed by.
-(Multiple people thought the kids were cool and stopped for pictures with/of them, so hopefully the kids felt good about their good deed.)
+Speaking of high-fives, these kids made signs, and they were all about cheering for people as we passed.
+Multiple people thought the kids were cool and stopped for pictures with/of them, so hopefully the kids felt good about their good deed.

 There were tons of families that came out to watch the race together.
 It was adorable.
 There was a family with a young kid in a stroller.
 The mom would point to runners and clap.
 She was teaching the little kid early on how awesome running is.
 I thought that was so cool.